dabearddabeard/hawaii/README.md

 ## Moving Schedule for Household Goods (HHG) and Unaccompanied Baggage (UB)

-DeWitt Moving & Storage serves as the Transportation Service Provider (TSP), the following schedule will be adhered to:
+DeWitt Moving & Storage, is the Transportation Service Provider (TSP) who is responsible for relocating your household goods from Maryland to Hawaii:

 - **Pack Dates:**
   - Wednesday, April 24th, 2024